-What international mobility students have to say about studying and living in Berne.
+What international mobility students have to say about studying and living in Bern.

 Maria from Medellin, Colombia

 “I’m studying education in Medellin, Colombia.
-I was able to come to Berne for a semester thanks to a cooperation project between my home university and Berne University of Teacher Education.
+I was able to come to Bern for a semester thanks to a cooperation project between my home university and Bern University of Teacher Education.
 In the ‘Mobility and Global Learning’ seminar I presented the subject of my Master’s thesis, and received some useful suggestions.

 I really like the cultural diversity in Switzerland.
-But Berne also reminded me of Medellin a little, because of its mountain backdrop.
-The International Office of Berne University of Teacher Education took very good care of us.
+But Bern also reminded me of Medellin a little, because of its mountain backdrop.
+The International Office of Bern University of Teacher Education took very good care of us.
 We went on a lot of trips with other foreign students.
 I like the people here – they are very friendly and helpful.”

 Sarah, South Africa